transformrs/trv/README.md

-# transvorm
+# tv

-Transform text into video
+Transform text and images into video.